which testosterone replacement therapy is the best

 Cons:

-- May cause skin irritation or allergic reactions.
+• May cause skin irritation in men or allergic reactions.

-- Can be less effective if the patch doesn’t adhere properly.
+• Can be less effective if the patch doesn’t stick properly.

-- Less commonly used due to comfort issues.
+• Not used a lot due to comfort issues.

-Testosterone pellets (Testopel) are small implants placed under the skin, usually in the hip or buttocks, that slowly release testosterone over 3-6 months.
+Testosterone pellets (Testopel) are small implants placed underneath the skin, mostly in the hip or buttocks and the pellets slowly release testosterone over 3 to 6 months.

 Pros:

-- Long-lasting and convenient, eliminating the need for daily or weekly administration.
+• Lasting a long time and easy in use, eliminating the need for daily or weekly administration.

 Cons:

-Testosterone pills and buccal tablets (placed against the gums) offer an alternative to injections and gels.
-However, oral testosterone is not widely recommended due to its impact on liver health.
+Testosterone pills and buccal tablets (placed in your mouth like snus) offer an alternative to injections and gels.
+But oral testosterone is not recommended by doctors due to the impact on the liver.

 Pros: